polyaxon/polyaxon/site/docs/setup/platform/replication-concurrency.md

 ## Services Replication

-To replicate the platform or one of the services (api or workers), you just need to modify the `replicas` field of that service you want to scale horizontally.
+To replicate the platform or one of the services (API or workers), you just need to modify the `replicas` field of that service you want to scale horizontally.

 > There's an hpa for horizontal pod auto-scaling that can be enabled for all services